 In one case, an author I recently worked with was able to get herself to the top of the Amazon best seller list in a very short time.
 She set up her landing page with gift incentives from several collaborators with influence.
 If interested parties pre-ordered her book and signed up for her mailing list, they were able to download the gifts.
 She had her gift incentive collaborators become partners with her to share her launch to the world.
 She also participated in many events such as interviews, teleseminars, etc. to create buzz for the book.

 Her book page (See Site) is essentially a standalone landing page.
-It was created in WordPress using the Premise landing page plugin and contains the following:
+It was created in WordPress and contains the following:

 - Testimonial on top